+We work in the UK to try and prevent habitat damage by designating MPAs and making sure these vulnerable habitats are being protected.
 We're calling for at least 30% of the ocean to be highly or fully protected by 2030, to allow our ocean to recover and thrive once more.

 Marine unProtected Areas